We give our students opportunities to perform and build self-confidence.

 Gabriela Ortiz ▿

-Florida native Gabriela Ortiz is a business and dance professional in the Chicagoland area.
-With a double major from Columbia College Chicago in Dance and Performing Arts Management, she has immersed herself in the dance world.
-Gabriela has performed at Carnival Chicago, opened for Beyonce's dancers at the Shrine and enjoyed choreographing for Chicago-based companies and shows.
-She hasperformed works by Pam McNeil, Trae Turner, Sofia Perez and international choreographer Xu Chung.
+Gabriela Ortiz is excited to be returning to Forevermore for a fourth year.
+She is pursuing a double major from Columbia College Chicago in Dance and Performing Arts Management.
+Gabriela has performed at Carnival Chicago, opened for Beyonce's dancers at the Shrine, danced with several Chicago companies and enjoyed choreographing for Chicago-based shows and dance companies.
+She has performed works by Pam McNeil, Trae Turner, Sofia Perez, Kris Bellive, Denita Inez, Ginger Jensen and international choreographer Xu Chung.
+Gabriela currently dances for Desueno Vision, a latin jazz company in Chicago.
 She greatly enjoys sharing her love of dance while instilling self-confidence in all her dance classes.

 Kendra Jorstad ▿